 Furthermore, National studies conducted annually consistently indicate that students who choose to join Greek-letter organizations experience many positive benefits, including the following:

-Historically, Greek-letter organizations were founded on the principles of academic success and camaraderie.
+Historically, Fraterntity and Sorority organizations were founded on the principles of academic success and camaraderie.
 Today is no different.
 Members realize that academic achievement is the main priority of Westminster students.
-Greek-letter organizations continue to strive for academic excellence and promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
+Fraterntity and Sorority organizations continue to strive for academic excellence and promote scholarship by providing academic resources for their members including tutoring, academic advisors, study groups, scholarships, and awards.
 Chapter members know the importance of helping new students to adjust to college academics.

 Individual chapters elect officers to manage the day-to-day operations of the organization.
 These officers are assisted by college alumni as well as members of the Westminster faculty, administration, or staff who volunteer as advisors.
 Each chapter is also responsible to report with their national organization, which offers support, advice, and direction through paid professional staff and regional volunteers.
-At Westminster College, the Vice President for Student Affairs and a faculty adviser serve as the primary contacts and advisors for the fraternity community.
-The Associate Dean of Student Affairs serves as the primary contact for sorority life.
-These three individuals also serve as advisors for the Interfraternity Council (IFC) and Collegiate Panhellenic Council.
+At Westminster College, The Assistant Dean of Student Affairs serves as the primary contact for the Fraternity and Sorority Life community, Panhellenic Council and Interfraternity Council.
 These governance councils are comprised of the executive leadership of each fraternity and sorority, respectively, represented at the College.
-IFC and Panhellenic Council promotes educational, service, and extracurricular events; manages recruitment efforts; and establishes policies and procedures to create greater understanding, cohesion and continuity among the four national fraternities and five national sororities at the College.
+Interfraternity Council and Panhellenic Council promotes educational, service, and extracurricular events; manages recruitment efforts; and establishes policies and procedures to create greater understanding, cohesion and continuity among the four national fraternities and five national sororities at the College.